RayRuizhiLiao/regex_pulmonary_edema/README.md

 CHF diagnosis information for [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) can be found in the submodule of [mimic_cxr_heart_failure](https://github.com/RayRuizhiLiao/mimic_cxr_heart_failure).
 To add this submodule, run the following line in your git repository:

 <code> git submodule update --init --recursive </code>

+# Acknowledgement

+We built this regex algorithm based on the negation detection algorithm desigend by Wendy Chapman and implemented by Peter Kang.